credibledoc/credible-doc/substitution-doc/README.md

 As a result, the `target/generated/markdown` folder with new folders and files is generated.

-Please inspect these generated files in the `target/generated/markdown` folder.
+Please inspect these generated files in the `substitution-doc/target/generated/markdown` folder.
+These generated files is the documentation you are currently reading.
+You can use this approach for generation of documentation for your own projects.

 ## Templates used for generation of this documentation
 This documentation is generated from these templates: